INSIDE THE MUSICIAN – Linsey Pollak (alternative link)

 His work as Community Music advocate has taken him all over the country for the last 20 years working as Musician-in-residence in communities from Hobart to Broome.
 He has worked as Musical Director & Composer for Companies such as Doppio Teatro and Dance North and performed with groups too numerous to mention.

-He established The Multicultural Arts Centre of WA and has co-ordinated five Cross-cultural Music Ensembles in three different States.
+He established The Multicultural Arts Centre of WA (KULCHA) in 1983 and has co-ordinated five Cross-cultural Music Ensembles in three different States.
 He has also performed at most major Festivals around Australia and recorded 21 albums with various groups.

 He has worked as a musical instrument maker for over 30 years and has designed a number of new wind instruments as well as specialising in woodwind instruments from Eastern Europe (having studied Macedonian bagpipes in Macedonia).
 He has specialised in designing and making marimbas and other tuned percussion.
 His ongoing obsession combines much of this: Making music more accessible to the Community through musical instrument making and playing workshops.

 Linsey has a reputation for making and playing instruments made from rubber gloves, carrots, watering cans, chairs, brooms, bins, and other found objects.
 First developed in his solo show “Bang it with a Fork” and further in the acclaimed children’s show “Out of the Frying Pan”, this line of musical inventiveness has ultimately led him to also encompass modern digital technology and develop his solo shows “Knocking on Kevin’s Door” , “Playpen”, “The Art of Food”, “Making Jam” and “Cycology” and the larger scale outdoor environmental performances “Bim…BamBoo!!” and “The Dream of Zedkat Nabu”.
-He has also devised a musical installation called “SQUIRT” where frog samples are triggered when large acrylic frogs are hit with a stream of water.
-More recently he has used a midi wind controller to play and loop samples of everything from voices to frogs, as in his solo show “The Extinction Room” which creates music from the sounds of endangered and extinct animals.
+He has also devised a musical installation called “SQUIRT” where frog samples were triggered when large acrylic frogs are hit with a stream of water, and uses a midi wind controller to play and loop samples of endangered species in the project “Dangerous Song” .

-Linsey’s current musical projects are his solo show “Live and Loopy”, the world music duo “Dva” (with Tunji Beier), Eurobeat duo “Slavka and Živko” (with Nadia Sunde), “This Little Life” (with Mark Bromilow) and he leads Community Street Band “The Unusual Suspects”.
+Linsey’s current musical projects are his solo show “Paper, Scissors …Rock!”
+EcoMusic duo “Dangerous Song” with Lizzie O’Keefe, the world music duo “Dva” (with Tunji Beier), “The Balkanics” and he leads the Community Street Band “The Unusual Suspects”.

 From the Press: